Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 1: Implementation of Core Characteristic lessons during Academic Intervention Periods.
+Strategy 1: Implementation of Core Characteristics lessons during the school year.

 Strategy's Expected Result/Impact: Early exposure to college and career readiness for all students.